uaraven/semblance/docs/manual.md

     (defmacro name (parameters) (s-expression)*)

   Defines a macro named `name` with a list of formal `parameters` and body of s-expressions.
-Major difference from other LISPs around is that `defmacro` special form never evaluates the body, so there is no need to use backquote.
-  In fact backquote is not supported in Semblance (yet).
+Just like other lisp out there you can use backquote to escape macro body.

-  You still need to use comma to escape parameters and you can still use `@` to unwrap lists.
+  You need to use comma to un-escape parameters and you can still use `@` to unwrap lists.

     (defmacro defun
          (name params &rest body)
-         (var ,name (fn ,params ,@body)))
+         `(var ,name (fn ,params ,@body)))

   Example defines a `defun` macro which takes three parameters `name`, `params` and `body` and binds to symbol in `name` a function with parameters `params` and `body` of s-expressions.